 The rate of interest on special issues is determined by a formula enacted in 1960.
 The rate is determined at the end of each month and applies to new investments in the following month.

-The numeric average of the 12 monthly interest rates for 2011 was 2.417 percent.
-The annual effective interest rate (the average rate of return on all investments over a one-year period) for the OASI and DI Trust Funds, combined, was 4.401 percent in 2011.
+The numeric average of the 12 monthly interest rates for 2012 was 1.458 percent.
+The annual effective interest rate (the average rate of return on all investments over a one-year period) for the OASI and DI Trust Funds, combined, was 4.091 percent in 2012.
 This higher effective rate resulted because the funds hold special-issue bonds acquired in past years when interest rates were higher.

 Tax income is deposited on a daily basis and is invested in "special-issue" securities.
 The cash exchanged for the securities goes into the general fund of the Treasury and is indistinguishable from other cash in the general fund.

 Money to cover expenditures (mainly benefit payments) from the trust funds comes from the redemption or sale of securities held by the trust funds.
 When "special-issue" securities are redeemed, interest is paid.
 In fact, the principal amount of special issues redeemed, plus the corresponding interest, is just enough to cover an expenditure.

-The amount bought in 2011 was $1,015 billion, while the amount sold was $946 billion.
+The amount bought in 2012 was $1,066 billion, while the amount sold was $1,011 billion.
 See investment transactions for more detail and earlier years.